 Visiting a cathedral is nothing unusual for a trip to Ireland.
 More often than not, they’re beautiful buildings steeped in history.
 Where Christ Church Cathedral in Dublin differs, however, is the bizarre contents of its medieval crypt.
 Open to the public, Christ Church’s crypts contain a mummified cat chasing a mummified rat (mentioned by James Joyce in Finnegan’s Wake) and the heart of Laurence O’Toole (patron saint of Dublin) amongst other oddities.

-Indian Sculpture Park
+Victor's Way Indian Sculpture Park

 St. Michan’s Mummies

-A return to the crypts for this attraction, this time at St Michan’s church in Dublin.
-Deep down beneath the church lie the mummified remains of some of Ireland’s most influential families of the 17th, 18th and 19th centuries.
+A return to the crypts for this attraction, this time at St Michan’s Church in Dublin.
+Deep down beneath the church lie the mummified remains of some of Ireland’s most influential families of the 17th, 18th, and 19th centuries.
 Some of the remains lie in incredibly ornate coffins, and all are in remarkable condition due to the dry air beneath the church.
 If you’re going to visit one large collection of mummies while you’re in Ireland, make it this one.